visibilityspots/scripts/README.md

 Scripts I wrote or adopted to make my life easier.

-Most of them I copied into /usr/bin/ so those commands can be easily used in terminal modus.
+Stored in a .scripts direcoty and created symlinks for into /usr/bin/ (sudo ln -s ~/.scripts /usr/bin/symlinkname) so those commands can be easily used in terminal modus.

 Feel free to adopt, change and create issues for them.